nodecg/docs/docs/concepts-and-terminology.md

   - Each `fullbleed` panel gets its own dedicated workspace.
 - `dialog`, an optional property, that will turn the panel into a dialog that other panels are able to open.
 - `dialogButtons`, an optional property, that will show buttons for `confirm`, `dismiss`, or both on the dialog.
+- `workspaceOrder`, an optional property, that sets the order of the workspace as it appears in the tab list.

 ### Related Docs {#dashboard-manifest}